RedSkiesReaperr/GlobalPlayed/README.md

 * [**Ace3 AddOn**](https://www.curseforge.com/wow/addons/ace3 "Ace3") If you want to display GlobalPlayed infos in a nice Movable/Scalable Window.
 (Optionnal)

 ### **Bug reports & Feature requests**
 Bug reports and Features requests are welcomed.
-Feel free to create issues on the [GitLab project](https://gitlab.com/my-wow-addons/globalplayed "GitLab project") to submit them !
+Feel free to create issues on the [GitHub project](https://github.com/RedSkiesReaperr/GlobalPlayed/) to submit them !

 ## Dev Helps & Docs